jennomics/WorkflowPaper/Data Submission.md

 **Create a SBT template**
 Create a SBT template file at NCBI http://www.ncbi.nlm.nih.gov/WebSub/template.cgi
-The BioProject # is the Bioproject ID starting with "PRJNA" which you received in the previous step, BioSample can be left blank
+The BioProject # is the Bioproject ID starting with "PRJNA" which you received above, BioSample can be left blank

 When you click create the template, it will automatically download to your computer as template.sbt.
 We recommend immediately renaming the file to the appropriate project.